nebulastream/nebulastream/docs/design/20240701_static_plugin_registry.md

 # Solution Background
 The proposed solution uses a slightly adapted version of the registries used by ClickHouse and DuckDB, since they cover our goals.
 The ClickHouse implementation covers G2, G3, G4, G5, G6, G9.
 The DuckDB implementation additionally covers, G1 and G8.
+The arguments made for ClickHouse and DuckDB also apply to NebulaStream.

 ## ClickHouse Approach
 ClickHouse uses many different registries (called factories) throughout their codebase.
 An example is the [DataTypeFactory](https://github.com/ClickHouse/ClickHouse/blob/master/src/DataTypes/DataTypeFactory.h).
 The DataTypeFactory publicly inherits from IFactoryWithAliases: